Ultralight Dark Matter Detection with a Ferromagnet Lattice

 This linear enhancement is qualitatively different from the scaling obtained for axion-electron or dark-photon couplings, where collective operation improves only the effective sensitivity through signal averaging.
 In the axion-photon channel, the ferromagnet lattice enhances the signal generation mechanism itself, leading to a genuinely nontrivial amplification of the axion-induced magnetic response.
 The resulting projected sensitivity is shown in FIG.~\ref{fig:DMlimits}(c).

 In conclusion, we propose and analyze a ferromagnet lattice magnetometer as a new platform for ultra-sensitive detection of weak effective magnetic fields induced by ULDM.
 By replacing a single ferromagnet with a lattice of identical ferromagnets, the total polarized spin is increased, thereby amplifying the signal strength without introducing dynamical complications associated with scaling up a single ferromagnet.
-We have shown that magnetic dipole-dipole interactions, which would otherwise lead to rapid dephasing, can be dynamically suppressed through a high-frequency modulation, enabling the lattice to operate as an effectively noninteracting ensemble on magnetometry timescales.
+We show that magnetic dipole-dipole interactions can be incorporated through a collective-mode description.
+A spatially uniform magnetic-like field couples to the coherent mode of the lattice, while the nonuniform modes mainly enter through interaction-induced frequency shifts and weak finite-size mixing.
+By choosing a sufficiently large lattice spacing, these corrections can be kept perturbative over most of the relevant frequency range, allowing the coherent channel to retain the favorable collective scaling.
+We perform a noise analysis in this coherent-channel regime and demonstrate how each noise component scales with the number of ferromagnets.
 We perform a detailed analysis of the noise properties of the driven lattice and demonstrate how each noise component scales with the number of ferromagnets.
 Although backaction noise remains correlated across the lattice, we show that its impact can be mitigated through appropriate tuning of the pickup-coil coupling, allowing the total noise to be rebalanced near the thermal noise floor.
 As a result, compared to existing single ferromagnetic implementations, the lattice configuration achieves $N$ times higher effective sensitivity.
 We interpret the projected sensitivity in the context of ULDM searches, focusing on axion-electron, dark photon, and axion-photon couplings.
 While collective operation improves sensitivity in all cases, we find that the axion-photon channel exhibits a qualitatively distinct enhancement, as the electromagnetic background generated by the lattice itself coherently amplifies the axion-induced signal.
-This nontrivial lattice-induced enhancement enables sensitivities that are competitive with, and in parts surpass, existing constraints.
-Our results establish the ferromagnet lattice magnetometer as a promising platform for future searches for ultralight dark matter, with clear pathways for further improvement through advances in SQUID noise and experimental implementation.
+Our results establish the ferromagnet lattice magnetometer as a promising platform for future searches for ultralight dark matter, with clear pathways for further improvement through lower-noise SQUID readout, optimized pickup-coil geometries, larger arrays, and additional methods for reducing residual dipolar mixing.